 The House of Lords Economic Affairs Committee is conducting an inquiry into Social care funding in England.
 Its call for evidence was published 13 September 2018.

-This Commons Library Briefing paper provides an overview of changes to local authority duties around the provision of adult social care during the coronavirus outbreak.
+This Commons Library briefing paper provides an overview of key issues facing the adult social care sector during the coronavirus (Covid-19) outbreak, and provides links to some of the key official guidance for the sector.